mossr/macOS-colors/README.md

 <!-- GENERATED FILE, DO NOT EDIT DIRECTLY.
 SEE `readme.jl` -->
 # macOS `.clr` files
-Store custom macOS `~/Library/Colors/*.clr` files.
+Store custom macOS `~/Library/Colors/*.clr` files used in the [System Color Picker](https://github.com/sindresorhus/System-Color-Picker).

 To create your own, fork this repo and run:
 ```sh
 ./update.sh
 ```